Djilaxx/image_pipeline/README.md

  * augment.py that contain the specific augmentations you want to perform on the images for training, validation and testing

 ### **What if i want to add a new project ?**
-To add a new task you'll to create a few things :
+To add a new project you'll to create a few things :
-* a new folder in the task/ folder containing a \_\_init\_\_.py file, a config.py file and a augment.py file
+* a new folder in the projects/ folder containing a \_\_init\_\_.py file, a config.py file and a augment.py file
 * copy and paste the content of another config.py file and change the information to be adequate with your task
 * Add the augment you require to the augment.py file